What is a Safety Stand-Down?

 - Prior to beginning a critical task, personnel must review the applicable safe operating procedure / JSA (Job Safety Analysis).

 - Prior to working on equipment, all energy sources must be locked out, tagged, and de-energized by means of electrical or mechanical isolation.
 Individuals working on equipment must verify that all standards are met prior to beginning repairs.

 CRITICAL SAFETY DEVICES

 - Safety devices will not be bypassed unless an approved deviation process (management of change) is completed that provides an equivalent level of safety while the device is inoperable.
-These devices would include, but not limited to, smoke alarms, crown savers, board savers, brake alarm, and link tilt alarm.
+These devices would include but are not limited to, smoke alarms, crown savers, board savers, brake alarms, and link tilt alarms.
 All safety devices must be inspected and tested on an approved schedule and in good working order at all times.

 - Distracted driving rules must be followed:

-- Not texting, no-emails, no calls unless hands-free device is used.
+- Not texting, no emails, no calls unless a hands-free device is used.